Animadversio/Animadversio.github.io/_academic_notes/Note-on-Image-Prior.md

 **Benefit**:

-* As long as you map the problem to MRF structure, then you have a bunch of inference algorithms available.
+* As long as you map the problem to MRF structure, then you have a bunch of **inference algorithms available**!
+You don't need to think about optimization algorithm.
-* Mjorly dealling with discrete variable
+* Majorly dealling with discrete variable, continuous variables can be discretized.
 * Can be combined with CNN, and formulate as RNN (unroled belief propagation. )

 ## MRF Basic